lukaswhite/php-feed-writer/docs/README.md

 #### Setting a Channel's Copyright Notice

+Add a copyright notice as follows:

 ```php
 $channel->copyright( 'Copyright 2018 Me' );
 ```

 #### Setting a Channel's Last Build Date

+To specify when the channel was last built, pass an instance of `\DateTime`:

 ```php
 $channel->lastBuildDate( new \DateTime( ) );